cabooster/UDMT/README.md

 Animal behavior is closely related to their internal state and external environment. **Quantifying animal behavior is a fundamental step in ecology, neuroscience, psychology, and various other fields.** However, there exist enduring challenges impeding multi-animal tracking advancing towards higher accuracy, larger scale, and more complex scenarios, especially the similar appearance and frequent interactions of animals of the same species.

-Growing demands in quantitative ethology have motivated concerted efforts to develop high-accuracy and generalized tracking methods. **Here, we present UDMT, the first unsupervised multi-animal tracking method that achieves state-of-the-art performance without requiring any human annotations.** The only thing users need to do is to click the animals in the first frame to specify the individuals they want to track.
+Growing demands in quantitative ethology have motivated concerted efforts to develop high-accuracy and generalized tracking methods. **Here, we present UDMT, an unsupervised multi-animal tracking method that achieves state-of-the-art performance without requiring any human annotations.** The only thing users need to do is to click the animals in the first frame to specify the individuals they want to track.

 We demonstrate the state-of-the-art performance of UDMT on five different kinds of model animals, including mice, rats, *Drosophila*, *C. elegans*, and *Betta splendens*.
 Combined with a head-mounted miniaturized microscope, we recorded the calcium transients synchronized with mouse locomotion to decipher the correlations between animal locomotion and neural activity.